Freeriding (winter sport): Equipment

-Jeremy Jones (born 14 January 1975) is a former snowboard racer now regarded as a pioneer of professional big mountain riding.
-His style is a seminal influence on modern big mountain freeriding.

-Travis Rice (born October 9, 1982) is regarded as the “Paul Revere” of the big mountain freestyle movement.
-Best known for his success in the realm of freestyle snowboarding competition, his ability to adapt his skills to extreme terrain has gained him legendary status in backcountry circles as well.

 Competition

 Freeride competitions basically involve negotiating steep natural terrain fluidly in a similar approach to slopestyle competitors in a terrain park.
 However unlike the freestyle discipline of slopestyle, there are no perfect man-made takeoffs or landings - each individual rider's route varies, and is personally plotted out in pre-run inspections.
 Constantly changing weather and snow conditions add an extra element to these events, and the unpredictably random aspect of freeride terrain contributes to a high risk of personal injury.

 The Freeride World Tour is an annually toured series of events in which the world's best freeriders compete for individual event wins, as well as the overall title of World Champion in their respective genders and disciplines.
 The first event series under the Freeride World Tour moniker took place in 2008.
 Prior to that it was known as the Verbier Extreme, originally a snowboard only contest launched in 1996 - with skiers also invited to compete in 2004.
 For the 2013 season, the Freeride World Tour merged with the Freeskiing World Tour and The North Face Masters of Snowboarding, combining all three tours under one unified global championship series.

 From 1995-2001 New Zealand's World Heli Challenge invited international extreme snowboarders and skiers to compete in New Zealand's Mt.
 Cook National Park.
 The helicopter-accessed competition occurred over a two-week period to allow for weather and snow conditions.
 In 2001, the tragedy of the 9/11 terrorist attacks interrupted international sponsorship support leading to an eight-year break.
 Footage from the previous years events continued to play worldwide.
 In 2009 the World Heli Challenge resumed and has been running annually ever since.